 Make Sure Everyone Listens and Feels Heard

 As close as we may be to our partners, they’re not mind readers, so if you’re feeling a certain way, let the person know.
 Ideally, they will listen to you, and you’ll do the same for them.
 As Sarì Harrar and Dr. Rita DeMaria write in Reader’s Digest, the single most powerful thing you can do to keep a relationship solid is to speak less and listen more.
 “Blame, insults, criticism and bullying predict a bad end, or at least a living hell,” they write.
 “When talk turns combative, don’t interrupt, offer a solution or defend yourself too soon.”
+Be open, honest, eschew passive aggressiveness for respect, and don’t just think of your next retort as your partner is speaking, truly take in what they are saying, what they need from the relationship and your partnership.

 An integral component of communication is body language, both your own and your partner’s.
 Ask yourself, are you scrolling through your phone when your partner is talking to you?
 Are you fully present and listening to what they’re saying instead of just formulating your response?
 Are you taking defensive physical stances by crossing your arms and avoiding eye contact?
 These are all things to keep in mind while you’re speaking and interacting with each other.